Padr02/Project-Manager/README.md

-# My App
+# PCS app

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
-It contains all the necessary configuration and some placeholder files to get you started.
+This Spring and Vaadin-based web application was built as a student project in April 2022.

 ## Running the application
 The project is a standard Maven project.
 To run it from the command line, type `mvnw` (Windows), or `./mvnw` (Mac & Linux), then open http://localhost:8080 in your browser.

-You can also import the project to your IDE of choice as you would with any Maven project.
+The project can also be imported to your IDE of choice as you would with any Maven project.
 Read more on [how to import Vaadin projects to different IDEs](https://vaadin.com/docs/latest/flow/guide/step-by-step/importing) (Eclipse, IntelliJ IDEA, NetBeans, and VS Code).

 ## Deploying to Production
 To create a production build, call `mvnw clean package -Pproduction` (Windows), or `./mvnw clean package -Pproduction` (Mac & Linux).
 This will build a JAR file with all the dependencies and front-end resources,